+86-17805154960 export@hbtianrui.com

 1. Introduction

-In electrical measurement and monitoring systems, both Current Transformers (CTs) and Current Transmitters are essential devices used to sense, measure, and convert electrical current.
+In electrical measurement and monitoring systems, both Current Transformer (CTs) and Current Transmitters are essential devices used to sense, measure, and convert electrical current.
 However, while these two components are related, they perform different functions and are used in different stages of current measurement and control.

 A Current Transformer is primarily a sensing and scaling device, whereas a Current Transmitter is a signal conversion and output device.
 Understanding their differences is crucial in designing accurate and safe current monitoring systems for industrial, commercial, and power distribution applications.